-- A) Each elected and appointed officer shall be paid one-third (1/3) of his/her annual honorarium at the end of the ninth (9th) week of each quarter served if the honoraria request is turned in by the deadline. - 1) In the case of extenuating circumstances, a portion of the honorarium, pro-rated to the current week of the quarter may be paid prior to the above deadline, with a two-thirds (2/3s) approval of Legislative Council. - 2) Approvals for honoraria of future quarters may not be obtained.
-Legislative Council may approve, at its discretion, honoraria requisitions for past quarters during the current fiscal year. - B) In the case of an officer leaving office, the officer shall be eligible for a pro-rated amount of his/her quarterly honorarium for the time in office.
+- A) Honoraria shall cover the period from the Wednesday of week eight of each quarter until the Friday of week seven of the following quarter.
+This means that the first payment period starts on the day that newly elected members are sworn in (week eight of Spring quarter) and covers until when honorarium requests are due (week seven of Fall quarter).
+The second payment period shall cover the period between the Wednesday of week eight of Fall quarter until the Friday of week seven of Winter Quarter.
+The final payment period will be from the Wednesday of week eight of Winter quarter until the Friday of week seven of Spring quarter. - 1) In the case of extenuating circumstances, a portion of the honorarium, pro-rated to the current week of the quarter may be paid prior to the above deadline, with a two-thirds (2/3s) approval of Legislative Council.

+- 2) Approvals for honoraria of future quarters may not be obtained.
+Legislative Council may approve, at its discretion, honoraria requisitions for past quarters during the current fiscal year. - B) Honoraria requests shall be due to the chair or co-chairs of the committee by the Friday of week seven of each quarter, though the chair may specify an earlier date.
+The chair or co-chairs will then have to submit their own recommendations to the Honoraria Committee by the Monday of week eight.
+Honoraria Committee will submit their recommendations to Legislative Council on the Wednesday of week eight, though in fall and winter quarters the Honoraria Committee may submit their minutes to Legislative Council during week nine. - C) In the case of an officer leaving office, the officer shall be eligible for a pro-rated amount of his/her quarterly honorarium for the time in office.